 Has your dentist in Willow Park recently told you that you require root canal therapy near you?
 If that is the case, you can rest assured that you aren’t the only one.
 Root canal therapy is performed on millions of people annually to save teeth from extraction.
 While root canal treatment can seem scary, it is an important form of dentistry.
-In this article, our team at Crown Dental explains how root canal treatments work to relieve your pain and why they aren’t anything to be afraid of.
+In this article, our team at Nexa Dental explains how root canal treatments work to relieve your pain and why they aren’t anything to be afraid of.

 How Does Root Canal Therapy Preserve Your Tooth?